 Memory consumption can be significantly more or less than the nominal target depending upon actual column values and whether value caching is enabled.
-Large strings, bigintegers, bigdecimals, or values typed as object can exceed their default size estimate.
-If an out of memory errors occur, then set a lower the maxReserveBatchColumns value.
+Large non built-in type objects can exceed their default size estimate.
+If an out of memory errors occur, then set a lower the maxReserveKb value.
+Also note that source lob values are held by memory references that are not cleared when a batch is persisted.
+With heavy lob usage you should ensure that buffers of other memory associated with lob references are appropriately sized.

-The maxProcessingBatchesColumns setting determines the total size of batches that can be used by active plans regardless of the memory held based on maxReserveBatchColumns.
-The value is treated internally as an approximation of bytes using the conversion maxProcessingBatchesColumns processorBatchSize (64bytes per column value).
+The maxProcessingKb setting determines the total size in kilobytes of batches that can be used by active plans regardless of the memory held based on maxReserveKb.
 The default value of -1 will auto-calculate a typical max based upon the max heap available to the VM and max active plans.
 The auto-calculated value assumes a 64bit architecture and will limit processing batch usage to 10% of memory beyond the first 300 megabytes (which are assumed for use by the AS and other Teiid purposes).

-In systems where large intermediate results are normal (scrolling cursors or sorting over millions of rows) you can consider increasing the maxProcessingBatchColumns and decreasing the maxReserveBatchColumns so that each request has access to an effectively smaller buffer space.
+In systems where large intermediate results are normal (scrolling cursors or sorting over millions of rows) you can consider increasing the maxProcessingKb and decreasing the maxReserveKb so that each request has access to an effectively smaller buffer space.